Artist: The Little Lodge (authored by Little Lodge)

 I find myself opting to carry metal roller skates and a stack of my mother’s handmade soaps in lieu of ample clothing.
 I do not skate but I have never seen orange wheels quite like these and the soap’s scent reminds me of another home.
 In most houses I sleep on the bedside farthest from the door, I conceal the bedroom mirrors with a sheet to discourage nightmares and search for the spot where I will create my assemblages.
 I introduce myself to the current residents, the cats and dogs who are the only witnesses of our presence in the home.
 I am a house sitter but at the root of it I am an artist trying to make art and find a home within myself.

-Renee McKenna
+Submitted by Renee McKenna on

 Renee McKenna, MA, lives and works in the Sunset District of San Francisco with her husband, 2 children and their dog.
 Renee divides her time between her private hypnotherapy practice, teaching art to children, working with Art in Every Classroom, Inc, the non-profit that she helped found and doing her own artwork nights and weekends.